 A review of the reported incident will be conducted.
 A Safety and Consent Officer will interview the person who made the complaint (complainant), the person the complaint was made against (respondent), and any witnesses that have been identified.
 The reviewer will document the outcome in a tracking system that will include a description of the allegations, the response of the respondent, a summary of information learned from witnesses (if applicable), and a recommendation about whether, on a balance of probabilities, a breach of consent, violation, and/or harassment did occur.
 These reports are not shared outside of HAI.

 When HAI has an open investigation, the respondent (subject) is no longer able to participate or attend workshops, online events or groups, or any other HAI functions during our information gathering time and until a resolution is determined.
 There may be situations where it’s appropriate for both the complainant and the respondent to be removed pending investigation.
-The Safety and Consent Council has the authority to make these decisions at its sole discretion.
+The Safety and Consent Office has the authority to make these decisions.

 Wherever appropriate and possible, the parties to the incident report will be offered mediation.
 Mediation is voluntary and confidential, and will only be shared within the organization on a need-to-know basis.
 It is intended to assist the parties to arrive at a mutually acceptable resolution to the complaint.
 The mediator will be a person agreed upon by both parties.
 Each party to the complaint can be accompanied and assisted during mediation sessions by a person of their choosing.

 - The option to speak with the respondent and to convey the impact of their actions; this can be done with support of somebody of the complainant’s choice, if desired.

 - An acknowledgement of the impact on the complainant by the respondent.

 - An oral or written apology from the respondent.

 - Hearing a commitment from the respondent that the behavior will not be repeated.